ShouryaGit023/Data-Structure/Trees/trees.md

 ### 4. Tree are equal or not
 root check kro, true h then move to left and right,, if wrong then return false;

+### 5. Sum tree
+check if the nodes add upto the parent node or not